ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Base instances
 {: #base-instances}

-The base instance billing depends on the options that you select when you create a <!--virtual server instance--> virtual machine.
+The base instance billing depends on the options that you select when you create a  virtual machine.
 The machine type, number of cores, and amount of memory affects the base instance billing.
-When you create your <!--virtual server instance--> virtual machine, the associated monthly rate is displayed on the base instance billing.
+When you create your  virtual machine, the associated monthly rate is displayed on the base instance billing.

 The pricing for memory is calculated based on a ratio of 64 GB per core.
 For example, if you use more than 16 GB for 0.25 cores, you must pay a premium high-use RAM price for the excess memory.
 However, if you use up to 128 GB for 2 cores, you do not have to pay any premium memory price.